quicwg/base-drafts/draft-ietf-quic-transport.md

 The data sent on a stream MUST NOT exceed the largest maximum stream data value advertised by the receiver.
-An endpoint MUST terminate a connection with a QUIC_FLOW_CONTROL_RECEIVED_TOO_MUCH_DATA error if it receives more data than the largest maximum stream data that it has sent for the affected stream, unless this is a result of a change in the initial limits (see {{zerortt-parameters}}).
+An endpoint MUST terminate a connection with a FLOW_CONTROL_ERROR error if it receives more data than the largest maximum stream data that it has sent for the affected stream, unless this is a result of a change in the initial limits (see {{zerortt-parameters}}).

 ## MAX_STREAM_ID Frame {#frame-max-stream-id}